Roller vs. Solar Shades: Which Is Right for You?

 Why Should You Choose Roller Shades or Solar Shades for Your Home?

 The answer to this question is easy: The best benefit of roller shades and solar shades is their versatility.
-They’re available in so many different colors, fabrications, levels of light filtration and mounting styles that we’re certain every homeowner can find a shade to suit both their window covering needs and their personal style.
+They’re available in so many colors, fabrics, levels of light filtration and mounting styles that we’re certain every homeowner can find a shade to suit both their window covering needs and their personal style.

 But that’s not the only reason roller and solar shades are excellent choices for your home.
 Let’s take a look at the long list of checks in the “pro” column for these two types of window shades: